 Some of our students have learning challenges not directly related to language; however, language can play a significant role in a student's development.
-We are careful to identify and distinguish between the challenges and aim to target our support appropriately (for additional information please see our Inclusion Policy.
+We are careful to identify and distinguish between the challenges and aim to target our support appropriately (for additional information please see our Inclusion Policy (currently in development)).